Deanna2000/exercise-elizabethsanger/README.md

 ## Lessons Learned:
-*   the property "writable" (true or false) means whether you are able to change the object value
+* The property "writable" (true or false) means whether you are able to change the object value
-* default values for properties is "false"
+* Default values for properties is "false"